jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 ```

 ## Configuration openvpn-auth-oauth2
-openvpn-auth-oauth2 starts a http listener which needs to be accessible from OpenVPN client before the VPN connection is established.
+openvpn-auth-oauth2 starts an HTTP listener which needs to be accessible from the OpenVPN client before the VPN connection is established.
-By default, the http listener runs on :9000.
+By default, the http listener runs on `:9000`.

-It's highly recommend to put openvpn-auth-oauth2 behind a reverse proxy which terminates the TLS connections.
-It's important to configure
+It'd highly recommend putting openvpn-auth-oauth2 behind a reverse proxy which terminates the TLS connections.
-`CONFIG_HTTP_BASE_URL` because openvpn-auth-oauth2 need to know the redirect url.
+It's important to configure `CONFIG_HTTP_BASE_URL` because openvpn-auth-oauth2 need to know the redirect url.

 Example:
 ```conf